in28minutes/learning-paths-cloud-and-devops/spring-boot/learning-spring-boot.md

 ► When should you learn JPA, Databases and others?
 ► When should you learn the cloud?

-Here's the complete video: TODO
+Here's the complete video: https://youtu.be/YNEUMmtO_6k

 COMPLETE SERIES - https://github.com/in28minutes/learning-paths-cloud-and-devops#cloud-and-devops-learning-paths